Mean Field Behaviour of Collaborative Multi-Agent Foragers: Foraging Swarm Model

 \subsection{Weight Dynamics}

 The agents also modify the weights in the graph, similar to ants laying pheromones on the ground.
-Let us define the function $R(\cdot)$ as the amount of weight added to each vertex (to be properly defined below), such that $R_i(\cdot)$ is the weight added per agent to vertex $i$ at time $t$.
+Let $R(\cdot)$ be the amount of weight added to each vertex (to be properly defined below), such that $R_i(\cdot)$ is the weight added per agent to vertex $i$ at time $t$.
 Then, the weights in $\mathcal{G}$ evolve as

 where $\rho\in (0,1)$ is a chosen discount factor.
-The weights are initialised such that $w(0)=\mathbf{1}w_0$ with $w_0\geq 0$. \begin{remark} Keeping in mind that these systems are defined over a continuous space in reality, and to avoid over-accumulation of communication (or marking) events in one single vertex, it is useful to consider a saturated form of reinforcement, where we write \eqref{wdyn} as
+The weights are initialised such that $\mathbf{w}(0)=\mathbf{1}\mathbf{w}_0$ with $\mathbf{w}_0\geq 0$. \begin{remark} Keeping in mind that these systems are defined over a continuous space in reality, and to avoid over-accumulation of communication (or marking) events in one single vertex, it is useful to consider a saturated form of reinforcement, where we write \eqref{wdyn} as

-Effectively, this saturates the agent vector such that at every vertex there can be only one ``reinforcement" event at a given time.
-From a real implementation point of view, this is logical since we cannot have two physical robots occupying the same space at the same time.
-From this point on, we will keep this formulation as the weight iteration. \end{remark} In order for the swarm to solve the foraging problem, we draw similarities with reinforcement learning approaches to design our reward function $R$.
-Let $r\in\mathbb{R}_{\geq 0}$ be some positive constant, and the vector $\gamma\in \mathbb{R}^{|\mathcal{V}|}_{\geq 0}$ take values
+Effectively, this saturates the agent vector such that at every vertex there can be only one ``reinforcement" event at a given time. {From a real implementation point of view, this is logical since the reinforcement needs to be processed as some form of aggregated signal by an interacting environment or infrastructure, and otherwise such environment would need to process arbitrarily large amount of signals in finite time.
+Additionally, unbounded accumulation of weights may be undesirable}.
+From this point on, we will retain this formulation. \end{remark} In order for the swarm to solve the foraging problem, we draw similarities with reinforcement learning approaches to design our reward function $R$.
+Let $r\in\mathbb{R}_{\geq 0}$ be some positive constant, and the vector $\mathbf{\gamma}\in \mathbb{R}^{|\mathcal{V}|}_{\geq 0}$ take values

-Then let $\lambda\in (0,1)$, and let $\Gamma (r):=D(\gamma(r))$.
+Then let $\lambda\in (0,1)$, and let $\Gamma (r):=\operatorname{diag}(\mathbf{\gamma}(r))$.
 Then, we can write the reward function in diagonal matrix form as

 and the weight dynamics are simply

 The intuition about this is as follows.
 The reward diagonal matrix has three explicit terms in each component.
 First, a constant reward $1$ to all vertices to replicate the behaviour of ants: ants add pheromones to every position they are located at, with at least a minimum amount ($1$ in our case), reflecting that vertex has been visited before.
 Second, the term $\Gamma(r)$ where the agents reward with an additional amount $r$ the specific goals of our problem: finding $\mathcal{T}$ and returning to $\mathcal{S}$.
 This is also inspired in entomology; ants may mark the ground with different intensities if they have found food \cite{dussutour2009role,czaczkes2013ant}.
 At last, the third term is a diffusivity term (pheromones diffuse through the air to their immediate surroundings), and this term makes ants reinforce more or less based on neighbouring weights.
 Additionally, diffusivity is a commonly used strategy in value function learning problems.
 When using Q-values, diffusivity represents the maximum utility to be obtained at the next (or previous) step.